Dear Ms. Rowling,

 By framing the statement as a conditional, you imply that trans people are not being discriminated against now.
 Even leaving aside the issues of restroom access, government registration, and reassignment surgery that you find problematic, the fact remains that transgender people are being discriminated against at this very moment in concrete, demonstrable ways.

-As a matter of fact, a mere matter of hours before I started writing this letter, the current U.S. administration rolled back an Obama-era provision of the Affordable Care Act protecting trans people from discrimination by health care providers.
-This means that doctors in the United States can now refuse to provide medical services to trans people even for health conditions unrelated to gender dysphoria.
+As a matter of fact, a mere matter of hours before I initially started writing this letter back in mid-June, the current U.S. administration rolled back an Obama-era provision of the Affordable Care Act protecting trans people from discrimination by health care providers.
+As I understand it, this means that doctors in the United States can now refuse to provide medical services to trans people even for health conditions unrelated to gender dysphoria.

 If you are willing to entertain a challenging hypothetical, I ask you to imagine how you would have reacted if someone online had responded to the horrific death of George Floyd at the hands of law enforcement by expressing a reluctance to use the “approved hashtags” on social media for the purpose of “scoop[ing] up the woke cookies” because “of course [Black] lives matter.”
 My guess is that you would have responded with righteous indignation, and with good reason.